Kidderminster Harriers F.C.: Birmingham League

 The club reverted to amateur status in the Birmingham and District League the following season as Kidderminster Harriers.
-The club again reached the 1st Round of the F.A Cup in 1906–07, losing to Oldham Athletic away 5–0.
+The club again reached the 1st Round of the FA Cup in 1906–07, losing to Oldham Athletic away 5–0.
 In 1910 the then current England international full-back Jesse Pennington signed for Harriers after a dispute with his then club West Bromwich Albion.
 He played one game before the dispute was resolved and he returned to Albion.

 The twenties were hard going for the club as poor form on the pitch and financial problems off it took their toll.
 Harriers did manage a League runners-up place in 1924–25.
 In this season Harriers made national headlines by signing Stanley Fazackerley, who had been the first £5,000 transfer in English football and scorer of the FA Cup Final winning goal for Sheffield United in 1915.
 After a pay dispute, he had been given 14 days notice by his then club Wolverhampton Wanderers and had returned to the public house he managed in the city, where a Harriers fan drinking there overheard the news and quickly contacted the Harriers Secretary.
 The then Wolves captain George Getgood, also in contractual dispute at the time, also signed for Harriers in a double swoop.

 The 1927–28 season saw another accusation of bribery, this time against secretary Pat Davis by Cradley Heath.
 During an investigation Davis admitted he had offered Burton Town players a ten shillings bonus if they managed to beat Worcester City in the last match of the season.
 The match was drawn so the bonus was never paid.
 The case made the national newspapers and Pat Davis was temporarily suspended from all duties.

 Harriers proved a rich source of young quality players picked up by professional football clubs at this time, those moving to bigger clubs including full back Billy Blake (Crystal Palace), winger Fred Leedham (transferred to West Bromwich Albion for £300), Dennis Jennings (to Huddersfield Town for £600) and forward Norman Brookes (to Walsall for £70).
 In 1935–36 a new scoring record for the club was set, with Billy Boswell scoring 64 goals in a single season.